makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 trivia
 math
 ```

+> These values act as training data for Alexa's voice recognition.
+They don't restrict users to just the given words: users can use different words in addition to these two.
+For instance, if a user said "Alexa, ask Number Facts to tell me a bicycle fact about 42", the word 'bicycle' would be sent as part of the request.

 Now we've defined our Custom Slot type, we can go ahead and rewrite our Utterance to include the Slot: